Electronic Arts (NASDAQ:EA) Releases Q1 2023 Earnings Guidance

-Electronic Arts (NASDAQ:EA – Get Rating) issued an update on its first quarter 2023 earnings guidance on Tuesday morning.
+Electronic Arts (NASDAQ:EA – Get Rating) updated its first quarter 2023 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $0.16-$0.27 for the period, compared to the consensus estimate of $0.83.
 The company issued revenue guidance of $1.20 billion-$1.25 billion, compared to the consensus revenue estimate of $1.44 billion.Electronic Arts also updated its FY 2023 guidance to $7.05-$7.15 EPS.

-Electronic Arts (NASDAQ:EA – Get Rating) last announced its earnings results on Tuesday, May 10th.
-The game software company reported $0.80 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.43 by ($0.63).
-The business had revenue of $1.75 billion during the quarter, compared to the consensus estimate of $1.77 billion.
-Electronic Arts had a net margin of 11.29% and a return on equity of 18.99%.
-The company’s revenue was up 17.5% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $0.72 EPS.
-As a group, equities research analysts expect that Electronic Arts will post 5.53 earnings per share for the current year.
+Several equities research analysts recently commented on the company.
+Robert W. Baird lowered their price target on Electronic Arts from $165.00 to $140.00 in a research note on Wednesday, May 11th.
+Wedbush lowered their price target on Electronic Arts from $180.00 to $164.00 in a research note on Wednesday, May 11th.
+Stifel Nicolaus lowered their price target on Electronic Arts from $165.00 to $155.00 in a research note on Thursday, April 21st.
+The Goldman Sachs Group cut Electronic Arts from a buy rating to a neutral rating and lowered their price target for the company from $183.00 to $145.00 in a research note on Tuesday, April 19th.
+Finally, MKM Partners lowered their price target on Electronic Arts from $172.00 to $162.00 and set a buy rating for the company in a research note on Wednesday, February 2nd.
+Five equities research analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the company.
+According to MarketBeat, the stock has an average rating of Buy and a consensus target price of $155.54.

-Several equities research analysts recently weighed in on EA shares.
-MKM Partners cut their price objective on shares of Electronic Arts from $172.00 to $162.00 and set a buy rating for the company in a research report on Wednesday, February 2nd.
-Wells Fargo & Company dropped their target price on shares of Electronic Arts from $155.00 to $145.00 in a report on Wednesday, May 11th.
-Stifel Nicolaus dropped their target price on shares of Electronic Arts from $165.00 to $155.00 in a report on Thursday, April 21st.
-Raymond James dropped their target price on shares of Electronic Arts from $158.00 to $150.00 in a report on Wednesday, May 11th.
-Finally, Cowen dropped their target price on shares of Electronic Arts from $180.00 to $158.00 in a report on Wednesday, May 11th.
-Five research analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company.
-According to MarketBeat, the stock currently has a consensus rating of Buy and an average target price of $155.54.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 22nd.
+Shareholders of record on Wednesday, June 8th will be paid a $0.19 dividend.
+This is a positive change from Electronic Arts’s previous quarterly dividend of $0.17.
+The ex-dividend date is Tuesday, June 7th.
+This represents a $0.76 annualized dividend and a yield of 0.55%.
+Electronic Arts’s dividend payout ratio is presently 24.64%.

-In other Electronic Arts news, insider Vijayanthimala Singh sold 800 shares of the firm’s stock in a transaction on Monday, May 2nd.
-The stock was sold at an average price of $118.75, for a total transaction of $95,000.00.
-Following the transaction, the insider now directly owns 19,517 shares in the company, valued at approximately $2,317,643.75.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, COO Laura Miele sold 3,100 shares of the firm’s stock in a transaction on Tuesday, March 1st.
-The shares were sold at an average price of $128.75, for a total value of $399,125.00.
+In other news, CEO Andrew Wilson sold 4,056 shares of the firm’s stock in a transaction dated Monday, May 23rd.
+The stock was sold at an average price of $133.88, for a total transaction of $543,017.28.
+Following the sale, the chief executive officer now owns 110,669 shares of the company’s stock, valued at $14,816,365.72.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, COO Laura Miele sold 3,100 shares of the firm’s stock in a transaction dated Friday, April 1st.
+The stock was sold at an average price of $124.91, for a total value of $387,221.00.
+Following the sale, the chief operating officer now directly owns 23,429 shares in the company, valued at approximately $2,926,516.39.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 45,700 shares of company stock worth $5,770,889.
-0.65% of the stock is owned by company insiders.
+Insiders sold 35,856 shares of company stock worth $4,508,741 in the last three months.
+Insiders own 0.65% of the company’s stock.

-Several institutional investors have recently made changes to their positions in EA.
-Stonebridge Capital Advisors LLC increased its position in shares of Electronic Arts by 164.9% during the 1st quarter.
-Stonebridge Capital Advisors LLC now owns 294 shares of the game software company’s stock valued at $37,000 after purchasing an additional 183 shares during the last quarter.
-Geneos Wealth Management Inc. increased its holdings in Electronic Arts by 128.9% in the 1st quarter.
-Geneos Wealth Management Inc. now owns 293 shares of the game software company’s stock worth $37,000 after acquiring an additional 165 shares during the last quarter.
-Covestor Ltd increased its holdings in Electronic Arts by 133.0% in the 1st quarter.
-Covestor Ltd now owns 410 shares of the game software company’s stock worth $52,000 after acquiring an additional 234 shares during the last quarter.
-Penserra Capital Management LLC increased its holdings in Electronic Arts by 19.3% in the 4th quarter.
-Penserra Capital Management LLC now owns 1,460 shares of the game software company’s stock worth $191,000 after acquiring an additional 236 shares during the last quarter.
-Finally, EP Wealth Advisors LLC increased its holdings in Electronic Arts by 8.7% in the 4th quarter.
-EP Wealth Advisors LLC now owns 1,560 shares of the game software company’s stock worth $206,000 after acquiring an additional 125 shares during the last quarter.
-89.28% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently bought and sold shares of EA.
+Stonebridge Capital Advisors LLC raised its holdings in Electronic Arts by 164.9% in the 1st quarter.
+Stonebridge Capital Advisors LLC now owns 294 shares of the game software company’s stock valued at $37,000 after acquiring an additional 183 shares in the last quarter.
+Geneos Wealth Management Inc. raised its holdings in Electronic Arts by 128.9% in the 1st quarter.
+Geneos Wealth Management Inc. now owns 293 shares of the game software company’s stock valued at $37,000 after acquiring an additional 165 shares in the last quarter.
+Covestor Ltd raised its holdings in Electronic Arts by 133.0% in the 1st quarter.
+Covestor Ltd now owns 410 shares of the game software company’s stock valued at $52,000 after acquiring an additional 234 shares in the last quarter.
+Penserra Capital Management LLC raised its holdings in Electronic Arts by 19.3% in the 4th quarter.
+Penserra Capital Management LLC now owns 1,460 shares of the game software company’s stock valued at $191,000 after acquiring an additional 236 shares in the last quarter.
+Finally, EP Wealth Advisors LLC raised its holdings in Electronic Arts by 8.7% in the 4th quarter.
+EP Wealth Advisors LLC now owns 1,560 shares of the game software company’s stock valued at $206,000 after acquiring an additional 125 shares in the last quarter.
+Hedge funds and other institutional investors own 89.28% of the company’s stock.

 Electronic Arts Inc develops, markets, publishes, and distributes games, content, and services for game consoles, PCs, mobile phones, and tablets worldwide.
 It develops and publishes games and services across various genres, such as sports, racing, first-person shooter, action, role-playing, and simulation primarily under the Battlefield, The Sims, Apex Legends, Need for Speed, and Plants vs.